Motorhoming and Campervanning in Bosnia: A Road Trip Guide

 Liberation Square (Trg Oslobođenje)

-Liberation Square sits in the heart of Sarajevo.
-Nearby, as a nod to the city’s multiculturalism, are Cathedrals, one orthodox, another Christian, a Jewish Synagogue and Muslim Mosque.
+Liberation Square is in the heart of Sarajevo.
+Nearby, as a nod to the city’s multiculturalism, are Cathedrals—one Orthodox, another Christian, a Jewish Synagogue, and a Muslim Mosque.

 A blended community.